PundiAI/fx-docs/validators/validator-setup.md

 > Note: FX has 18 decimal points.

-You can copy the below and run it directly, after changing the `from` and `amount`.
+Copy the entire command below, after changing the `from` and `amount`.
 Currently, it is set as `100 000 FX`.
 If this does not work for you, please check the Common Problem section or get help on the [forum](https://forum.functionx.io/).
 ```bash
 fxcored tx staking create-validator \
   --chain-id=fxcore \